 Meaning: Calm, relaxed, and slow-paced.

-Their progress was as lazy as a quiet Sunday morning.
+Their progress was as lazy as what a quiet Sunday morning.

 I’m feeling as lazy as a Sunday morning right now!